 Yes, Alpha is a popular choice for skiers.
 Research by the Guardian in 2014 found that the company have particularly competitive prices for skiers visiting resorts in the US and Canada.

 The company's cover includes off-piste skiing and snowboarding as standard and snowpark cover can be added as part of an optional package at an additional cost.

 Other winter sports activities such as heliskiing and snow kiting can be added as part of the activity packs.

 Read our guide to off-piste ski insurance here, where you will also find a link to reviews of other providers.

 Does Alpha offer travel insurance for pre-existing medical conditions?

-Note that Alpha do NOT provide cover for mental health conditions.
 You can read our guide to learn about getting travel insurance for people with depression here.

 What do Alpha Travel Insurance customer reviews say?

 Alpha also uses the independent Trustpilot review service.
 At the time of writing, they have received 7,503 customer reviews on Trustpilot, with an average score of 9.1 out of 10.

 Alpha’s Zero XS Multi-Trip Insurance and its Zero XS WS Multip-Trip policies have been awarded a 4 Star rating from the independent financial review service Defaqto.
 All its other policies have been awarded a 3 Star rating.